svthalia/sagexit/README.md

 - a `users` app that hooks the built-in Django user model to OpenID (specifically the rather undocumented and outdated version of the Faculty of Science), which is a very stripped down version of the one of https://github.com/KiOui/TOSTI.
-- a `room_reservations` app that is a plain copy of the one on https://github.com/GipHouse/Website to do the actual reservations.
+- a `room_reservations` app that is a copy of the one on https://github.com/GipHouse/Website to do the actual reservations (but with some minor changes)
 - the CI/CD is copied from https://github.com/GipHouse/Website as well.
 It requires these secrets:
   - `SSH_USER`
   - `SSH_PRIVATE_KEY`